 The bill amends existing laws regarding student discipline in Louisiana schools, specifically R.S.
 17:416 and R.S.
-17:416.8.
-It expands the rights of teachers and school employees by allowing them to take disciplinary actions against students who violate school rules or disrupt the educational process, ensuring that no principal or administrator can retaliate against them for doing so.
-The bill also increases the membership of discipline policy review committees from sixteen to seventeen members, adding a paraprofessional elected by their peers.
+17:416.8, while also enacting new provisions under R.S.
+17:416.18.1.
+Key changes include expanding the definition of individuals who can take disciplinary action to include both teachers and school employees, ensuring that no principal or administrator can prohibit or retaliate against them for such actions.
+Additionally, the composition of discipline policy review committees is modified from sixteen to seventeen members, now including a paraprofessional elected by peers.

 SB178 Engrossed: 17:416(A)(1), 17:8(A)(1)